Akita VS Rottweiler

 Health and Lifespan

 The Akita typically lives 10–13 years, while the Rottweiler has a lifespan of 9–10 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Akita and Hip Dysplasia for the Rottweiler.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost